 Near Silver Bay in Lake County, Minnesota — The American Midwest (Upper Plains)

 Topics and series.
-This historical marker is listed in these topic lists: Environment Parks & Recreational Areas • Roads & Vehicles.
-In addition, it is included in the Minnesota Historical Society series list.
-A significant historical year for this entry is 1924.
+This historical marker is listed in this topic list: Natural Features.
+In addition, it is included in the Minnesota: Geological Society of Minnesota series list.

 Location.
-47° 19.279′ N, 91° 13.003′ W. Marker is near Silver Bay, Minnesota, in Lake County.
-Marker is on North Shore Scenic Drive (State Highway 61) ¼ mile north of Midbrod Drive, on the right when traveling north.
-Located at the beginning of the road that leads to Palisade Head.
+47° 12.055′ N, 91° 21.992′ W. Marker is near Silver Bay, Minnesota, in Lake County.
+Marker can be reached from Split Rock Lighthouse Road, half a mile south of North Shore Scenic Drive (State Highway 61).
+Located at the Split Rock Lighthouse Historic Site, on the east side of the Visitor Center.
 Touch for map.
-Marker is in this post office area: Silver Bay MN 55614, United States of America.
+Marker is at or near this postal address: 3713 Split Rock Lighthouse Rd, Two Harbors MN 55616, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Anchor of the Madeira (within shouting distance of this marker); The Gales of November (within shouting distance of this marker); Steam Engine Hoist (within shouting distance of this marker); Oil House (within shouting distance of this marker); Storage Barn (within shouting distance of this marker); Home Away From Home (within shouting distance of this marker); Fog Signal (within shouting distance of this marker); Lighthouse (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Silver Bay.

 Credits.
 This page was last revised on August 17, 2022.
 It was originally submitted on August 17, 2022.
 This page has been viewed 155 times since then and 14 times this year.
 Photos: 1, 2. submitted on August 17, 2022.